-Shapefiles and PDFs with district and precinct boundaries are available for download.
+Shapefiles and PDFs with district and precinct boundaries are availablefor download ocvote.gov/maps-and-gis

 Printed maps are available for a small fee.
-You can order your map and complete your purchase online at ocvote.gov/maps-and-gis.
+You can order your map and complete your purchase online at ocvote.gov/mapsand-gis.

 Printed maps can either be mailed or picked up at our office.
 Please allow two business days for printed map orders to be filled.